Online Poker Bankroll Managment

 What is a Bankroll?

 To understand the basic fundamentals of bankroll management, you should first understand what a bankroll is.
 A bankroll is money that you keep separate from your other money for the sole purpose of playing poker with.
-You can either leave this all in one site in the poker site’s online cashier, or you can keep this money stored in an e-wallet such as Moneybookers if you plan to use this money at various different poker sites.
+You can either leave this all in one site in the poker site's online cashier, or you can keep this money stored in an e-wallet such as Moneybookers if you plan to use this money at various different poker rooms.

 Common Bankroll Management Guidelines